MorFinGauNTT/CENG112_DataStructure_HW2/README.md

 # CENG112_DataStructure_HW2
-Coding homework 2 of CENG112 Course Spring 2024 at Izmir Institute of Technology
+Coding homework 2 of CENG112 Course at Izmir Institute of Technology Spring 24'